ukersn/Potion-Craft-Ukersn-s-TweakWizard/README.md

 **This plugin allows you to perform abnormal game operations, which may potentially lead to save file corruption or game crashes.
 Therefore, remember to backup your save files before using it.**

 ## Features:
-> 1. Allow unrestricted planting of plants and crystals in the garden
+> 1.Allow unrestricted planting of plants and crystals in the garden
 > *  (Default setting is true to enable, you can set EnableUnrestrictedPlanting to false in the configuration file to disable it)
 >
 > 2.Right-clicking on ingredients in your inventory while in the laboratory instantly grinds them to their fully ground state (this does not affect crystals).